The Edot (Age Groups)

 The mountain’s call does not go unanswered for our 7th and 8th grade chalutzim!
 Backpacking, archery, rock climbing, mountain biking, and rafting are just some of the masa’ot (backcountry excursions) choices available.
 Lasting four days and three nights, our Solelim campers not only challenge themselves and hone their skills, but they also learn life lessons in overcoming adversity and learning how much they are able capable of achieving.

 Bogrim campers are ready to take things to the next level with increased independence in pursuing program activities that excite them and allow them to truly customize their experience here at Ramah in Rockies.
-From selecting base camp chuggim (activities) and engaging in more in-depth backcountry skills, our 9th grade chalutzim establish firm foundations for their intensive, five day-four night masa’ot (backcountry excursions) that can take them kayaking, mountain biking, climbing, or backpacking.
-Starting in their Bogrim year, chalutzim must attend for a full four week session (IA+IB or IIA+IIB).
+From selecting base camp chuggim (activities) and engaging in more in-depth backcountry skills, our 8th and 9th grade chalutzim establish firm foundations for their intensive, five-day/ four-night masa’ot (backcountry excursions) that can take them kayaking, mountain biking, climbing, or backpacking.

 10th Grade Program – Sayarim

 In our new 10th grade program, chalutzim (campers) focus on their choice of a core base camp activity and develop serious backcountry skills.
 Spending half of the day in their ‘major,’ with campers choosing between activities such as biking, climbing, orienteering, and farming and the other half in a combination of backcountry skill-building, Jewish learning, and leadership development, our rising 10th graders will be ready for all that their two intensive masa’ot (backcountry excursions) have to offer them!
 Their first masa, which is determined by their major, brings the skills they acquired while at base camp fully to life as our campers are challenged – spiritually, physically, and mentally.
 On their second masa – backpacking – backcountry strengths are honed and expanded as our chalutzim are prepared for the next step – becoming mentors and leaders.
 Recognizing their growing role as future pathfinders, our 10th grade campers enjoy a later curfew and also have a dedicated moadon (hangout space) available to them.
 Successful completion of this edah is highly recommended as a pre-requisite to our JOLI program.
 Click here for more information about Sayarim!